biotite-dev/biotite/doc/tutorial/structure.rst

 If you would like to know which atoms are in proximity to specific coordinates, have a look at the `CellList` class.

-.. warning:: Creating a subarray or substack by indexing, does not necessarily copy the coordinates and annotation arrays.
+.. warning:: Creating a subarray or substack by indexing does not necessarily copy the coordinates and annotation arrays.
 If possible, only *array views* are created.
 Look into the `NumPy` documentation for furher details.
 If you want to ensure, that you are working with a copy, use the `copy()` method